Barry Mills (college president): Career

 In March 2017, Mills was appointed deputy chancellor and chief operating officer at the University of Massachusetts Boston.
 In that role, he oversaw the academic and research program and campus operations.
 He stepped down from the role at the end of the 2017-18 academic year.

 Personal life

-On December 19, 2008, his wife, Karen Mills, was nominated by President Barack Obama to serve in his administration as Administrator of the Small Business Administration, in which role she served in until February 11, 2013.
+On December 19, 2008, his wife, Karen Mills, was nominated by President Barack Obama to serve in his administration as Administrator of the Small Business Administration, in which role she served until February 11, 2013.